Sedona

 The trip experience

-Sedona golf is a two-course destination with a specific case for its existence: the red rock formations surrounding both courses are unlike anything else in American golf, and the setting makes layouts that would be routine in Phoenix feel like something worth the two-hour drive north on I-17 and AZ-89A through Oak Creek Canyon.
-Sedona Golf Resort and Oak Creek Country Club share the same backdrop, both play year-round within reason, and both charge rates that reflect the real estate more than the difficulty of the routing.
+Sedona golf is a three-course destination with a specific case for its existence: the red rock formations surrounding both courses are unlike anything else in American golf, and the setting makes layouts that would be routine in Phoenix feel like something worth the two-hour drive north on I-17 and AZ-89A through Oak Creek Canyon.
+Seven Canyons, Sedona Golf Resort and Oak Creek Country Club share a similar backdrop, play year-round within reason, and charge rates that reflect the real estate more than the difficulty of the routing.

 Spring is the right season for Sedona: March through May provides 55 to 75-degree temperatures, wildflower color on the hillsides, and full course availability on both layouts.
 Fall from September through November is the second window.
 Summer is a genuine problem -- temperatures in Sedona regularly exceed 100 degrees by June, and the valley geography amplifies heat on the canyon floor in ways that make afternoon rounds at Oak Creek particularly difficult.
 The 4,300-foot elevation at Sedona Golf Resort provides some relief but not enough.